Looking to fix yourself up with some natural hair dreadlocks styles? We got you.

-Just like other forms of natural hair, dreadlocks need to be kept clean, a clean dreadlock locks better than a dirty one and keeps your hair and scalp healthy, maintaining should start at its first growth stage and as they continue to mature, they become tighter and smoother and requires less maintenance, here are a couple of steps for maintaining dreadlocks.
+Just like other forms of natural hair, dreadlocks need to be kept clean, a clean dreadlock is better than a dirty one and keeps your hair and scalp healthy, maintaining should start at its first growth stage, and as they continue to mature, they become tighter and smoother and requires less maintenance, here are a couple of steps for maintaining dreadlocks.

-- Wash your dreadlocks once every 2-4 days, this keeps it clean and removes build-ups
+- Wash your dreadlocks once every 2–4 days, this keeps them clean and removes build-ups

 - Get your hair warm by spraying it with wet warm water